ScriptRaccoon/pongpong/README.md

 ### Seeding the database

-To seed the database and create the leaderboard table, run:
+To seed the database and create the scores table, run:

 ```bash
 pnpm seed